 Give yourself time, don't rush into the college application

-Best colleges/universities for transfer
+Best colleges/universities to transfer

 The colleges mentioned below are providing an ideal combination of good quality education, affordability, and alumni success.